Inge Birgit Hansen

-Inge Birgit Anker Hansen is a former Danish badminton player.
+Inge Birgit Anker Hansen is a Danish former badminton player.
 With her mixed doubles partners Finn Kobberø and Poul-Erik Nielsen she won the National title in 1954, 1959 & 1961.
 In addition Inge won the women's doubles in 1956 & 1960 with Aase Winther.

 Her greatest success came during the 1959 All England Badminton Championships when she won the mixed doubles with Nielsen.